MicrosoftDocs/sdk-api/sdk-api-src/content/isolatedwindowsenvironmentutils/nf-isolatedwindowsenvironmentutils-iscrossisolatedenvironmentclipboardcontent.md

 ## -remarks

-This API can be called from both the host and isolated windows environment app instance and can detect both relevant scenarios:
+This API can be called from both the host and Isolated Windows Environment app instance and can detect both relevant scenarios:

 - Scenario 1 -  Called from a host document (ex: pasting content to the host)
-  - Returns true if the clipboard content came from any isolated windows environment.
+  - Returns true if the clipboard content came from any Isolated Windows Environment.
-- Scenario 2 -  Called from an isolated windows environment document (ex: pasting content to isolated environment)
+- Scenario 2 -  Called from an Isolated Windows Environment document (ex: pasting content to Isolated Environment)
-  - Returns true if the clipboard content came from the host, or from a different isolated windows environment.
+  - Returns true if the clipboard content came from the host, or from a different Isolated Windows Environment.

 This API also allows apps to continue to show their default paste error handler where appropriate.
-For example, copy/pasting content within the same isolated environment is not subject to WDAG clipboard policy.
+For example, copy/pasting content within the same Isolated Environment is not subject to WDAG clipboard policy.
 Any failure would be due to an unrelated paste error, such as corrupted data.
 In this case, **IsCrossIsolatedEnvironmentClipboardContent** would return false, so the app knows to follow their default paste error handler flow.

 #### Examples